atharvacc/c2GAN/README.md

 --load_model:'the name of checkpoint folder, you had better name it as "YYYYMMDD-HHMM" '
 ```

-You can gain the inference images at the result folder.
+You can obtain the inferenced images at the result folder.

 ## Some of our results